The m-Degenerate Chromatic Number of a Digraph: Strengthened bounds for with forbidden subgraphs

+Since the maximum degree of the subgraph induced by $V_k$ is 2, $v$ must have been attached to the endpoints of a directed path in $V_k$ to form $C_p$.
+Since the $p$th iteration is the first one during which two Brooks cycles intersect and neither immediately precedes the other, the exact same directed path must have been left behind when $u$ was removed from $C_q$ during the $q$th iteration of the process.
+Let the vertices of this directed path be $x_1, \ldots, x_a$, for some $a \geq 2$.

-If $a = 2$, then the vertices $x_1, x_a, x_p$, and $x_q$ form an induced subgraph isomorphic to either $G_1$ or $G_2$, depending on whether there is an edge between $x_p$ and $x_q$.
-If $a \geq 3$, then since $C_p'$ and $C_q'$ are induced, there is no edge between $x_a$ and $x_1$, meaning that the vertices $x_1, x_a, x_p$, and $x_q$ form an induced subgraph isomorphic to either $F_1$ or $F_2$.
-In either case, we have a contradiction to the fact that $D$ is $F$-free and $G$-free.
+If $a = 2$, then the vertices $x_1, x_a, u$, and $v$ form an induced subgraph isomorphic to either $G_1$ or $G_2$, depending on whether there is an edge between $u$ and $v$.
+If $a \geq 3$, then since $C_p$ and $C_q$ are induced, there is no edge between $x_a$ and $x_1$, meaning that the vertices $x_1, x_a, u$, and $v$ form an induced subgraph isomorphic to either $F_1$ or $F_2$.
+In either case, we have a contradiction to the fact that $D$ contains no induced subgraph isomorphic to any of $F_1, F_2, G_1$, or $G_2$.

-Thus there are no Brooks cycles, meaning that for $i \in A$, $D_i$ is acyclic, so $\chi_A(D_i) = 1 = \bar{\Delta}_i$ for all $i \in A$. \end{proof}
+Thus there are no Brooks cycles, meaning that for $i \in A$, $D_i$ is acyclic, so $\chi_A(D_i) = 1 = \lceil{\Delta}_i/2\rceil$ for all $i \in A$. \end{proof}